Environmental migration? An overview of the literature: Meta-Analysis

-The preliminary result of the basic MA is that environmental factors seem to influence migration positively, even if the magnitude is very small and the REM mean is statistically significant only in the case of the fast-onset events.
+The preliminary result of the basic MA is that environmental factors seem to influence migration positively, even if the magnitude is very small and the REM mean is statistically significant only in the case of fast-onset events.
 The mean effect by cluster becomes negative in the case of estimates of slow-onset events in Clusters 1 and 3 and for the estimates of fast-onset events in Cluster 2.
-For a graphical inspection, Figure \ref{fig:forest_graph} shows a box plot of the estimates reported in the primary studies; the heterogeneity both between and within studies is substantial.